chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Description of the Case
 -----------------------

 This example simulates the spouting of spherical particles in air in a cylinder.
-As noted in the example of `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-beml>`_, we use ``lethe-particles`` to fill the bed with particles, and ``lethe-fluid-particles`` as a solver of CFD-DEM.
+As noted in the example of `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-beml>`_, we use ``lethe-particles`` to fill the bed with particles, and ``lethe-fluid-particles`` as the CFD-DEM solver.

 -------------------
 DEM Parameter File